 When meditating, you can identify that all things are just appearances.
 These appearances are just recognitions of stuff existing.
 When you try to explore who or what is holding consciousness, you realize that what you thought was holding consciousness is really just more stuff that can be observed in consciousness.
 Sam adds to the five senses proprioception.
 According to Wikipedia, proprioception is the “sense of the relative position of one’s own parts of the body and strength of effort being employed in movement.”
 It’s all just raw data.

 If all five senses plus proprioception are just raw data that can be observed, we’re left with nothing else.
-As Sam puts it:
+The sense of self drops away and everything else remains.

 By “everything else remains”, it means that experiences are still known through all the senses.
 You still see, hear and so on.
 However, you’ve lost the subject / object sensation.
 There’s a true sense of complete integration with everything.
 You also recognize everything changes which includes what you normally would call your body and mind.